-The Township is a trustee, or fiduciary, for its employees' pension plans.
+The Township is a trustee, or fiduciary, for its employees' pension funds.
 The Pennsylvania Municipal Retirement System has been appointed to handle all employee pensions.
-It is important to note here that the original pension contracts were issued with the Pennsylvania Municipal Retirement System in the late 1980.
+It is important to note here that the original pension contracts were issued with the Pennsylvania Municipal Retirement System in the late 1980's.
 At the end of 2012 these contracts were revised and updated to include current Internal Revenue and Pennsylvania regulations.
-The Police pension contract was again updated in December of 2014 to include the (DROP) Deferred Retirement Option Program, effective January 1, 2015.
+The police pension contract was again updated in December of 2014 to include the (DROP) Deferred Retirement Option Program, effective January 1, 2015.
 This change was a result of collective bargaining.
-During 2015 two (2) Police officers signed on to the Deferred Retirement Option Program.
-An additional officer signed on in early 2016.
-It is anticipated that a fourth (4) officer will elect for this program in early 2017.
+During 2015, two police officers signed up for DROP.
+An additional officer signed up in early 2016, and a fourth officer signed up for this program in early 2017.
+The first officer retired in early 2017, opting to retire before his due date, and a second officer retired in May 2018.

 Hilltown Township is also responsible for escrow deposits from developers, businesses, and individuals for legal and engineering fees.
 The Township is also responsible for escrow deposits for on-lot septic systems.
-All of the Township's fiduciary activities are reported in separate Statements of Fiduciary Net Position and Changes in Fiduciary Net Position on pages 25-26.
+All of the Township's fiduciary activities are reported in separate Statement of Fiduciary Net Position and Changes in Fiduciary Net Position on pages 25-26.
 These activities are excluded from the Township's other financial statements because the Township cannot use these assets to finance its operations.
 The Township is responsible for ensuring that the assets reported in these funds are used for their intended purposes.